 A service that directs and manages the special health care, social, environmental, financial, and emotional needs of a waiver participant to maintain the waiver participant's health, safety, and well-being and for continual community integration.
 Case management services are available to assist waiver participants in gaining access to needed medical, social, educational, and other services.
-Case management includes the following principal components: assessing, care planning, referring or linking and monitoring and following up.
+Case management includes the following principal components: assessing, care planning, referral or linkage and monitoring and follow-up.

-Individuals transitioning out of an institutional setting may receive pre-transition case management activities to assist with the transition to a home setting.
+The case management service definition will be modified to include the following statement: Individuals transitioning out of an institutional setting may receive pre-transition case management activities to assist with the transition to a home setting.
 The pre-transition activities are limited to 30-days or 60-days (for MFP) prior to the waiver participation approval date.
-These services are not billable until after the applicant has transitioned home and meets all remaining eligibility requirements to participate in the waiver.
+These services are not billable until after the applicant has transitioned home and meet all remaining eligibility requirements to participate in the waiver.

 The case manager performs the following:

-• assesses well-being of beneficiary monthly to identify if services plan continues to meet need.

-- Assists with the development and approval of the person-centered service plan. - Links and refers to community resources. - · Monitors formal and informal services to ensure health, safety and well-being - Follows-up to ensure services are meeting assessed needs
+- assesses well-being of beneficiary monthly to identify if services plan continues to meet need. - · Assists with the development and approval of the person-centered service plan. - Links and refers to community resources. - Monitors formal and informal services to ensure health, safety and well-being - · Follows-up to ensure services are meeting assessed needs